ROBOTIS-GIT/emanual/docs/en/parts/controller/opencr10.md

 | Serial3             | DXL Port     | USART3   |
 | Serial4 (SerialBT2) | UART2        | UART8    |

-*Caution : Since Serial3 is used for Dynamixel, its usage differs from other serial.
+**CAUTION**: Since Serial3 is used for Dynamixel, its usage differs from other serial.
+(For more information, please refer to DynamixelWorkbench.)
-(For more information, please refer to DynamixelWorkbench.)*
+{: .notice--warning}

 ## [Pin Definition](#pin-definition)